 Knowing that your files have been successfully synced to the cloud can offer peace of mind for creatives who spend hours creating content and who worry that saving files to physical drives, like local folders or external hard drives, could still be at risk of damage or failure.

 And unlike physical drives, cloud storage offers unlimited capacity potential.
-For example, Google Drive offers an initial 15GB of storage completely free, while subscription to a Google One plan offers an additional 100GB for just $1.99 a month.
-Other services offer the ability to store an even greater amount. iDrive makes room for up to 5TB for an initial annual subscription of just $6.95 for those who switch from a competing service.
+For example, offers an initial 15GB of storage completely free, while subscription to a plan offers an additional 100GB for just $1.99 a month.
+Other services offer the ability to store an even greater amount. makes room for up to 5TB for an initial annual subscription of just $6.95 for those who switch from a competing service.

 Although services will vary, syncing your files to the cloud is usually a very simple and intuitive process.
 This can range from a drag-and-drop function on your web browser, to auto-synching through a chosen folder on your computer, or even through software or an app.